eclipse-che4z/che-che4z-lsp-for-cobol/README.md

         - **"system":** (string)
         - **"subsystem":** (string)
         - **"type":** (string)
-    - To retrieve copybooks from mainframe data sets and USS files, ensure that you also specify the **"zoweProfile"** parameter.
 - (Optional) **"copybook-extensions":** (array)
     - Specify copybook extensions that you use for the programs linked with this processor groups.
 These copybook extensions take priority over extensions that you specify in the extension settings.
 - (Optional) **"compiler-options":** (array)